 Place the peppers on a rimmed baking sheet and brush them all over with the olive oil.
 Alternatively, you can drizzle the oil over the peppers and then rub it all over with your fingers.
 You may season with salt and pepper, if desired.
 I often leave them plain and season along with the recipe in which they will be used.

 Roast for 25 to 30 minutes, or until the peppers are beginning to char on the bottom, and then use tongs to flip the peppers over.
 Continue roasting for another 15 minutes, or until the peppers are collapsing into themselves, are charred all over, and their skin is wrinkled.
 (Very large peppers may require 5 or so minutes more.)
 Remove the baking sheet from the oven and cool to room temperature or until cool enough to handle.

 Once the peppers have cooled, pull off the stems and skin and discard.
 Slice the pepper open and remove the seeds, discarding them, too.
-Helpful hint: It may be tempting to rinse the peppers to more quickly remove the skin, but they will be more flavorful if you don’t.
+Helpful hint: It may be tempting to rinse the peppers to more quickly remove the skin and seeds, but they will be more flavorful if you don’t.